-- The Art exhibition Application form must be accompanied by images in jpg, png, tiff or other common image format of each of the works the artist is seeking to display along with dimensions of each of the works.
+- The Exhibit Application Form must be accompanied by images in jpg, png, tiff, or other common image format of each of the works the artist is seeking to display along with dimensions of each of the works.

-- The Art Exhibition Application must also include a brief artist statement, 75-150 words.
+- The Exhibit Application Form must also include a brief artist statement (75-150 words).

 - The artist must also include a resume or CV.